-I’ve always looked for ambitious international companies, which allow me to work with multiple target markets—Beerwulf fit the criteria.
+I’ve always looked for ambitious international companies, which allow me to work with multiple target markets – Beerwulf fit the criteria.
 The beer industry is well established, making it a good opportunity for disruption, and Beerwulf brings fresh ambition to the space.
-They’ve changed how people buy beer and brought pub-quality draught beer into their homes.
+It's changed how people buy beer and brought pub-quality draught beer into their homes.

 How have your previous roles impacted your work at Beerwulf?